SyncfusionExamples/How-to-create-a-Spline-Chart-in-WinUI/README.md

 # How to create a Spline Chart in WinUI

 The WinUI Spline Chart resembles a line chart, but the difference between them is that instead of connecting the data points with straight lines, the data points are connected by smooth Bezier curves.
-This section explains how to create WinUI Spline Chart.
+This section explains how to create the WinUI Spline Chart.

 The user guide Documentation helps you to acquire more knowledge on charts and their features.
 You can also refer to the Feature Tour site to get an overview of all the features in a chart.